 Frequently asked questions

-Milton Keynes Waste Recovery Park is a new facility, currently being built, which will treat your black sack waste.
-It’s an exciting project and we’re sure you have lots of questions about it.
-We hope to answer them here but – if you cannot find what you need – drop us a link at email@example.com
+Milton Keynes Waste Recovery Park is a facility which treats your black sack waste.
+We hope to answer your questions here but – if you cannot find what you need – drop us a link at email@example.com

 What is Milton Keynes Waste Recovery Park?

-Milton Keynes Waste Recovery Park is a new state-of-the-art facility to deal with local waste left over by households - as well as businesses, shops and restaurants - after they have done their recycling.
-Currently this “black sack” waste goes to landfill.
+Milton Keynes Waste Recovery Park is a state-of-the-art facility which deals with local waste left over by households - as well as businesses, shops and restaurants - after they have done their recycling.
+Previously this “black sack” waste went to landfill.

-The new facility will bring together three separate waste treatment technologies, to ensure Milton Keynes Council is able to make the most of local rubbish.
+The facility brings together three separate waste treatment technologies, to ensure Milton Keynes Council is able to make the most of local rubbish.

-Milton Keynes Waste Recovery Park will also include a visitor centre for use by local schools and community groups.
+Milton Keynes Waste Recovery Park also includes a visitor centre for use by local schools and community groups.

-The facility has been designed and is being built by Amey on behalf of Milton Keynes Council.
-Amey will also operate the facility once it opens in 2017.
+The facility has been designed, built and is operated by Amey on behalf of Milton Keynes Council.

 Why do we need it?

-By 2016, 60,000 tonnes of black sack waste is expected to be produced by households in Milton Keynes each year.
-With population growth, the annual figure is due to rise to 80,000 by 2040.
+By 2040, 80,000 tonnes of black sack waste is expected to be produced by households in Milton Keynes each year.

 This volume of residual waste equates to filling Middleton Hall at thecentre:mk 10 times per year.